code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-12-spring-jms-message-selector-example.md

 We modify the existing test case so that three messages are sent.

-Two of them are high priority and will lower the `CountDownLatch` in the `Receiver`.
+Two of them are set with a high priority and will lower the `CountDownLatch` in the `Receiver`.

 {% highlight java %}
 package com.codenotfound.jms;